 Currently, the Company does not have a source of revenue and is dependent on equity financings to fund its activities.
-The Company does not have positive working capital at March 31st, 2016 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
-The available capital may not be sufficient to fund the Company's planned activities through 2016.
+The Company has positive working capital at June 30th, 2016 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
+The available capital should be sufficient to fund the Company's planned activities through 2016.